aerogear/graphback/docs/plugins/graphback-datasync.md

 # Graphback Data Synchronization plugin

 The Graphback Data Synchronization package consisting of the Data Synchronization Schema plugin, provides out of the box Data Synchronization strategies for GraphQL clients with offline functionality e.g. [Offix](https://offix.dev).
+Currently this plugin **only** supports MongoDB data source, with support for other data sources coming in a future release.

 # Installation